Shiver (Coldplay song): Release and reception

 "Shiver" is one of the older songs in Coldplay's catalogue, and had been performed at their early concerts in 1999.
 Later, it was initially released as an EP in the spring of 2000.
 It was released as the album's lead single in the United Kingdom on 6 March 2000, months before the release of the album.
 The single had been picked up for B-play lists on some European prominent radio stations.
 In the United States, the song was released as the second single, following "Yellow", on 10 April 2001.
 Website IGN posted a video at the 2008 Games Convention in Leipzig, Germany, revealing "Shiver" to be part of the song list in the video game Guitar Hero World Tour.

 The single's reception was generally positive.
 It reached number 35 on the UK Singles Chart.
 It also reached number 26 at the US Billboard Hot Modern Rock Tracks.
 The song remains, to this day, an audience favourite in live performances.
 It has earned the band praise from critics.
 Adrian Denning, in his review of the album, wrote, "'Shiver' has a vocal that could be Jeff Buckley influenced, the soaring vocals are a joy over a reasonably guitar rock-based instrumental track."
 A review by David DeVoe in Hybridmagazine.com reads, "'Shiver' is a delightfully laid back tune, full of that great guitar sound that I have come to appreciate this band for."
 Spencer Owen of Pitchfork noted "It's the only truly decent song on Parachutes, but simultaneously, it's the only one that blatantly shows its influences" NME (#63) and Spin (#24) included the track on their "Best Songs of 2000" lists.

 Music video

 The music video for "Shiver" was directed by English film director and cinematographer Grant Gee.
 It features Coldplay performing in a small studio.
 The yellow globe featured on the Parachutes cover can be seen on top of an amplifier in the video.
 The music video received "strong exposure" on MTV.
-In 2003, "Shiver" was featured on Coldplay's live album Live 2003.
+"Shiver" was featured on Coldplay's Live 2003.